EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 What the Measuring Instruments Regulations 2016 require, the markings to look for, and changes coming by late 2027.

-- Society of Motor Manufacturers and Traders (SMMT), "UK new car market breaches two million as almost one in four buyers go electric" (January 2026), https://www.smmt.co.uk
+- SMMT, "UK new car market breaches two million as almost one in four buyers go electric" (January 2026)

 - SMMT, "New car market starts year with growth but EV share falls" (February 2026)

-- OFGEM, "Reselling gas and electricity: Maximum Resale Price direction" and accompanying Call for Input (October 2025), https://www.ofgem.gov.uk
+- Ofgem, "Reselling gas and electricity: Maximum Resale Price direction Call for Input" (October 2025)

 - Camax UK, "MID - Measuring Instruments Directive"

-- Cord EV, "Airbnb & Holiday Rental EV Chargers"
+- Cord EV, "Airbnb and Holiday Rental EV Chargers"

 - Bird & Bird, "Electric Vehicle Charging - A Guide to UK Legislation"